 Luckily, it’s possible to do some sleuthing:

 - And aside from investigating the status of the building, you’ll want to make sure that the rent for the individual apartment is, in fact, the legal rent.
 To find out, request a rent history from DHCR, which will show you every time the landlord has increased the rent and why.
+Keep in mind that there are myriad ways an unscrupulous landlord might try to illegally remove an apartment from rent-stabilization, so you might need to do some digging.

-MYTH: Rent-stabilized apartments are cheaper than market-rate apartments.
+4. Rent-stabilized apartments are not always cheaper

 Affordable rent is undoubtedly a life-changing benefit for tenants, but rent-stabilized apartments aren’t always cheaper than their market-rate counterparts.
-Landlords often charge a “preferential” rent that’s lower than what’s technically allowed because the legal rent would be too steep for the neighborhood.
+Landlords often charge a “preferential” rent that’s lower than what’s technically allowed, because the legal rent would be too steep for the neighborhood.
 (This is particularly prevalent in less expensive parts of the city, especially in the outer boroughs.)
 By some estimates, 26 percent of rent-stabilized housing is at a preferential rent, Goldstein says.

 “Once you get a rent-stabilized building, you feel like this is for long term,” she says.

 Let's be clear about this: There are two ways for an apartment to be deregulated: When the rent hits the threshold and there is a vacancy, or the DHCR issues an order of deregulation because the tenant is above the income limits.
-This occurs when the tenant is still in occupancy, but they lose rent stabilization protections.
-The deregulation threshold for vacancy and high rent/high income deregulation is now $2,733.75, and will continue to increase each year in the future by the amount the Rent Guidelines Board sets for one-year renewal leases.
+This occurs when the tenant is still in occupancy, but they lose rent-stabilization protections.
+The deregulation threshold for vacancy and high rent/high income deregulation is now $2,774.76, and will continue to increase each year in the future by the amount the Rent Guidelines Board sets for one-year renewal leases.

 The case of Altman v.
-285 West Fourth LLC was anticipated to potentially return thousands of market-rate apartments throughout the city to rent stabilization, however the decision in May went in favor of tenant Richard Altman's West Fourth Street landlord.
+285 West Fourth LLC was anticipated to potentially return thousands of market-rate apartments throughout the city to rent stabilization.
+However, the decision in May went in favor of tenant Richard Altman's West Fourth Street landlord.
 Now fewer tenants may be able to challenge their apartments’ deregulated status.
 For more on how the Altman decision can impact the ability of tenants to challenge their apartments’ deregulated status, check out Himmelstein's analysis here.

-Most affordable housing programs in the city—such as Mitchell-Lama co-ops, 80/20 rentals and Section 8 vouchers—come with income restrictions for residents.
+Most affordable housing programs in the city—such as Mitchell-Lama co-ops, 80/20 rentals, and Section 8 vouchers—come with income restrictions for residents.
 Not so for rent-stabilization (with one big exception, below).
 Getting a rent-stabilized apartment has almost nothing to do with the amount of money you earn and everything to do with your luck unearthing one of these spots.
 Although, of course, a landlord will still verify that you make enough to pay the rent.

 “It has everything to do with the apartment and nothing to do with the tenant,” says landlord Arik Lifshitz, president of DSA Management, which mostly owns rent-stabilized buildings.